Kotkan Työväen Palloilijat: Formation of FC KTP

 During December 2013 a merger took place, as part of which FC KooTeePee adopted the name of FC Kotkan Työväen Palloilijat.
 As of the 2014 season the merged club were allowed to retain FC KooTeePee's place in the Ykkönen.

+Since the start of 2022, a former KTP forward Niko Ikävalko is the sporting director of the club's first team.

 Supporters and rivalries

 KTP is one of the most supported clubs in Finland.
 Closest rival is MYPA.
-Distance between cities is little over 30 kilometres.
-However, when MYPA went to bankrupt, clubs have not faced each other for many years.
+Distance between the two cities is little over 30 kilometres.
+However, when MYPA went bankrupt, the two clubs have not faced each other for many years.
 During December 2017 and January 2018, KTP sold 2273 season tickets, which is the all-time record in the Finnish First Division.